The Parameter Reference (aka IO Reference)

 • Events

-Access information about the last event handler received by the behavior.
+Access information about the last Action executed on the behavior.

-Returns the time in milliseconds that has passed since the last accepted trigger for the specified event handler.
-It is recommended to set a maximum limit for performance reasons in reactor.
+Returns the time in milliseconds since the last accepted trigger for the specified action.
+Setting a maximum limit is recommended for performance reasons in Reactor.

-Behavior:Events/[event handler key]:SequenceStep: The current sequence step being executed (See Binary Sequence)
+The current sequence step being executed (see Binary Sequence).

 Presets (Presets)